GoblinShark-LLC/Scratch-Project/README.md

-## Dev-Shark

-## Description
+# DevShark

-Ever wanted to know the best resource for a certain language or framework?
+### Ever wanted to know the best resource for a certain language or framework?
 Well, now you can!
 Enter DevShark: an open-source aggregator of the best programming resources, curated by the developer community.

  Check out the following features:

   - Explore the most popular resources, voted on by fellow developers
     ![alt text](/images/devshark-explore_resources.gif)